 2. Be clear about your goals.

-Why are you deploying citizen development?
-What do you want to get from it?
-How does it align with your business strategy and goals?
+- How does it align with your business strategy and goals?

-When you’re armed with answers, it makes it easier to communicate your purpose to your team in a way that engages both hearts and minds.
-It also informs your metrics strategy and ensures the application of the tools aligns with your purpose.
+Transparency about your strategy and goals also informs your metrics strategy and ensures the application of the tools aligns with your purpose.

 3. Assess your business environment.